SSL Remote Access (NIST-staff only)

 Mac OS X:

-The beauty of Mac OS X is the utilization of common components/plug-ins.
+The Mac OS X utilizes common components/plug-ins.
 The procedure listed below will un-install the SSL Network Access for all supported browsers under OS X.

 Note: sudo privilege is required for removal.